kkholst/lava/README.md

 ## Citation

-To cite that `lava` package please use the following reference
+To cite that `lava` package please use one of the following references

 > Klaus K. Holst and Esben Budtz-Joergensen (2013).
 > Linear Latent Variable Models: The lava-package.